 Prepare the toppings: depending on your preference prepare the toppings & sauce for the pizza.

-Stretch: flour your work surface well, then add 1 dough ball while keeping the remainder of the pizza balls covered.
+Stretch: flour your work surface well, then add 1 dough ball while keeping the remainder of the pizza dough covered.

 Tip: Avoid using a rolling pin to roll the pizza dough, while a simpler and quicker method this will deflate the dough, and the pizza will not be as airy and light as it would be if you stretch the pizza.